dskrypa/cli_command_parser/docs/_src/parameters.rst

 :class:`~cli_command_parser.parameters.Parameter` types are technically possible as well.

 Many parameters support a ``type`` argument, which will result in the user-provided value being cast to that type before being stored.
-For the parameters that support a type, if not explicitly specified when initializing the parameter, the type will be inferred automatically from any type annotations (see :pep:`484`) that are present.
+The default type is string (i.e., no type cast occurs).
+Most type checkers (mypy, your IDE, etc.) should understand the value type to match the specified ``type`` in code that accesses a given parameter without needing to explicitly annotate it.

 .. _common_init_params: